B & B Accommodation

 and drying facilities available).

-We have one double room and one family room with most magnificent
+We have one double room and one family room (suitable only for 2 adults and 1 child) with most magnificent

 views to the west overlooking Loch Leven and the 1024 meter peaks of